ddsoriano/denise-helper/autoemail/README.md

 2. Turn on 'less secure apps access' through this [link](https://myaccount.google.com/lesssecureapps?pli=1).

 NOTE: This wouldn't work if you have 2-step verification on for your Gmail.
 To use this program, turn 2-step verification OFF.

-### Configure Email Details

-Input your email address and password inside **config.py**. **Don't show your password to anyone!**

-Also input your hawk username and the recipient/s (as a list) in config.py.

-NOTE: This programs assumes that you are working in the **hawk** server.
-If you are not working in this server, just change the `basepath` variable in the main of autoemail.py.